Contact Us for Detailed Information About Hair Transplantation and Free Consultancy!

 • Contact Dermatitis: Allergies to hair dyes, shampoos, or other products can trigger inflammation and scabbing.

-Can Stress Contribute to Scalp Scabs?
+Can Stress Contribute to Scalp on Scabs?

-Yes, stress can exacerbate conditions like psoriasis or seborrheic dermatitis, leading to increased itching and scabbing.
+Yes, stress can exacerbate conditions like scalp psoriasis or seborrheic dermatitis, leading to increased itching and scabbing.
 Stress also impacts the immune system, making the scalp more prone to infections and flare-ups.
 Managing stress through relaxation techniques or lifestyle changes may reduce the occurrence of scabs.

 scabs on scalp